Updated July 28, 2020 (Originally published March 26, 2020):

 “Postponing is more advantageous than canceling, you’ve already spent the money, you might as well push the wedding and get full use of your retainer fee,” Dorelle Raphael-Fishkin, owner of Brides n’ Blooms Designs shares.

-Obviously you’ll start the postponement process by speaking to your venue, but when reaching out don’t be alarmed if you get an “out of office” reply from your coordinator.
+To learn your options first speak to your venue, but don’t be alarmed if you get an “out of office” reply from your coordinator.
 Most hotels have furloughed their wedding staff since events are on hold.
-Most event directors are still available and receiving emails, so they should be in touch, but in the event you can’t reach someone, contact us at firstname.lastname@example.org, and we will try to help!
+Most event directors are still available and receiving emails, so they should be in touch, but in the event you can’t reach someone, contact us at email@example.com, and we will try to help!